jlama/powertagd/README.md

 ## FAQ
 ### How to pick the best channel ?
-The best channel is the one with the highest value in scan results (beware that value are negative).
+The best channel is the one with the highest value in scan results (beware that values are negative).

-Given the following scan result
+Given the following scan result:
 ```
 Energy scan result: channel 11: -72 dBm
 Energy scan result: channel 12: -73 dBm